At Interfaith Scotland, we have extensive experience of providing engaging and interactive training to a wide range of audiences.

 - Core beliefs and cultural practices of the main religions in Scotland –Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism

-Participants will have an opportunity to discuss the impact of religion on their own working role.
+Participants will also have an opportunity to discuss the impact of religion and belief on their own working role.
 This could include:

 - Gender roles and expectations